What Is My Dads Cousin To Me?

 It can be confusing to figure out which cousin is “removed.”
 We’re here to help.

 In genealogy, your 1st cousins are the people in your family who have two of the same grandparents as you.
-Your 2nd cousins have the same great-grandparents as you, but not the same grandparents, and so on.
+Your 2nd cousins have the same great-grandparents as you but not the same grandparents, and so on.

 Now, what does it mean when someone is “removed?”
 That means they’re a generation younger than they would be if they weren’t removed.
 For example, if your parents’ cousin had a son or daughter, that offspring would be your first cousin once removed—you and that child are removed by one generation.
 If that child had a son or daughter, that offspring would be your 2nd cousin once removed—you and that child are still separated by one generation, but now it’s two generations away from your grandparents, not just one.

 So, for example, let’s say that your great-grandmother is also your 2nd cousin (because you have the same great-grandparent).
-Since your 2nd cousin has the same grandparent as you, and your grandparent has the same parent as you, you have the same great-grandparent.
+Since your 2nd cousin has the same grandparents as you, and your grandparent has the same parents as you, you have the same great-grandparent.
 And since your 2nd cousin is four generations away from you (1 for them, 3 for you), they are your 1st cousin 4x removed!

 Hopefully, this clears things up for you!